shwina/still-magic/_en/ghp.md

 Please see [our website](http://example.com) for more information.
 ```

-It's generally considered better style to use a symbolic name for the link in the text
+It's generally considered better style to use a memorable name for the link
-in square brackets, `[like this][website]`,
+in square brackets in the text
-and then put a definition for the link name at the bottom of the file:
+and then define that link at the bottom of the file:

 ```
+Create links [like this][website] to ensure consistency.

 [website]: http://example.com
 ```